 Mike King [Co.
 Down Museum, Downpatrick] Restoration and conservation of Saint Patrick’s Cross

-Catherine Crowe [Toronto] Ireland, the Birthplace of European Enamels
+Catherine Crowe [Toronto] Ireland, Cradle of European Enamels

 Ruth Black [Inverness, Scotland] "Embroidering the Past - using textiles to explore the Pictish Stones of Northern Scotland"

-Michael Carroll [Chicago] Two presentations.
-“Illumination” a presentation of his own art and “Maze and Key Patterns; a Unified Approach”
+Michael Carroll [Chicago] “Illumination” a presentation of his own art.

-Michael will also be teaching a three hour course on drawing key patterns by hand and eye starting on Sunday at noon.
+Michael will also be teaching a three hour course on drawing key patterns by hand and eye titled “Maze and Key Patterns; the Diamond Method”starting on Sunday at noon.